asdian/CS1.6-Tuts/README.md

 7. Go to `cstrike\addons\amxmodx\configs` folder, open `modules.ini` with any text editor, write _`metadrawer`_ in it and save.
 8. Repeat from step 3-5 of this [guide.](https://github.com/asdian/CS1.6-Singleplayer-Setup/blob/main/README.md#setting-up-the-base-game).

+> [!TIP]
--> Alternatively, you can use MetaCSU which provides around the same functionality.
+> Alternatively, you can use [MetaCSU](https://csumods.blogspot.com/2023/06/cs16-plugin-metahook-mhmetacsu-v02.html) which provides around the same functionality.
 But don't mix them unless you're know what you're doing.

+> That's all, you have successfully installed a CS1.6 complete with its addons for modding.
+> -